Nyandwi/algorithms/README.md

 The notes about algorithms and data structures are the most important takeaways from the mentioned primary resources.
 Some lines/ideas revised in notes may be completely similar or closely connected as this repo was done for learning purpose and to act as a reference for my progress.
 Same thing for implementations of those algorithms and data structures.

-Thanks to my friend Gedeon Muhawenayo for reviewing materials in this repository and suggesting good resources for Algorithms.
+Thanks to my friend Gedeon Muhawenayo for supporting my learning journey, reviewing materials in this repository and suggesting good resources for Algorithms.